PAL Organizes An Online Sachal Sarmast Conference - UrduPoint

 PAL Organizes An "Online Sachal Sarmast Conference"

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2021 ) :An "Online Sachal Sarmast Conference" here on Thursday was organized by the Pakistan academy of Letters (PAL) on the occasion of the bicentennial of sufi saint.
+ISLAMABAD, May 2 (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :An "Online Sachal Sarmast Conference" organized by Pakistan academy of Letters (PAL) on the occasion of the bicentennial of sufi saint.

 Syed Asif Haider Shah, Federal Secretary, National Heritage and Culture Division was the chief guest.